potassco/pddl-instances/ipc-1998/assembly-round-1-adl/README.md

 ## Additional Notes

 There are two slight different versions of the domain ([version 1][1], [version 2][2]).
-Version 1 was selected because it is closer to modern PDDL.
+As it is unclear which version is considered official, version 1 was selected because it is closer to modern PDDL.

 ## Original File Names